-Personal Loan Eligibility: What to Know Before You Apply
+Personal Loan Eligibility Criteria You Need to Know Before You Apply

 Thinking about a personal loan?
-For whatever reason it might be—consolidating credit cards, making a big purchase, or paying down debt faster—it’s important to find a loan that not only meets your needs, but one you have a good chance of qualifying for.
-Here’s what you need to know about personal loan eligibility and personal loan requirements before applying.
+For whatever reason it might be—consolidating credit cards, making a big purchase working on home renovations, or paying down debt faster—it’s important to find a loan that not only meets your needs, but one you have a good chance of qualifying for.
+Here’s what you need to know about personal loan eligibility and personal loan requirements before applying for a personal loan.

 In This Article

-From your credit score to your assets, key pieces of your finances will play a big factor in whether you’re approved for a loan, how much you qualify for, and what rates and terms you’ll receive.
+From your credit score to your assets, key pieces of your finances will play a big factor in whether you’re approved for a loan, how much you qualify for, and what rate of interests and terms you’ll receive.
 Here’s what a lender looks at when they review your personal loan eligibility.

 Do you show a history of paying your debt on time?
 Though credit score requirements vary from lender to lender, a good credit score is one of the leading factors in determining eligibility.
 Most lenders prefer extending credit to borrowers with good or excellent credit scores—670 and up.
 Below that range, loans can often still be approved, but interest rates may be higher.